Banff Jasper Collection

 Day 2: Explore Jasper’s Natural Waters

-You’ll want to get up early to enjoy one of Jasper National Park’s most breathtaking beauties—Maligne Lake.
-Head out of town by 7:30 AM and stop for a quick bite to eat at the Maligne Canyon Wilderness Lodge en route.
-The Maligne Lake Premium Cruise begins their first tour at 9:30 AM, and it’s during this morning calm that you can best appreciate the scenery.
+You’ll want to get up early to enjoy one of Jasper National Park’s most breathtaking beauties — Maligne Lake.
+Head out by 7:30 a.m. and stop for a fresh cup of coffee or snacks at the Crazy Elk Café.
+The Maligne Lake Premium Cruise begins their first tour at 9:30 a.m., and it’s during this morning calm that you can best appreciate the scenery.
 Discover Spirit Island (accessible only by boat) and enjoy some of the most beautiful vistas in the Rockies.

 A boat glides along a mountain lake under light mist

-After lunch at the historic Maligne Lake Chalet, head back towards town.
+After your cruise adventure, head back towards town.
 Hit up the local artisan shops, take a browse at the Jasper Artist’s Guild and refuel for your afternoon adventures at Jasper Pizza Place, a local pizzeria independently owned since the '70s.
 Grab some basics for breakfast the next morning - you've got another early start!

 To celebrate your last night in town, make your dinner reservation at Evil Dave’s Grill.
-Eclectic and delectable, the meals here are just as sure to intrigue as to satiate.
+Eclectic and delectable, the meals here are sure to intrigue and satisfy.

 Day 3: Elevate your Rockies Discovery